Few people on earth have seen more white papers than Jay Habegger and Jeff Ramminger.

 Ramminger agrees.
 So leave the product name out of your white paper title and watch your downloads improve.

-White paper tip #10: Use at the right time
+White paper tip #10: Use white papers at the right time

 Certain information is useful for each phase of the buying cycle.